Depp-Heard defamation trial: What is the jury considering?

-FAIRFAX, Va. — After a six-week trial, a civil jury in Virginia is deliberating defamation claims by Johnny Depp and his ex-wife Amber Heard.
-The trial has featured lurid testimony with explicit details about the movie stars' short and volatile marriage.
-But what is the case really about?
-And what will the jury need to decide?:
+FAIRFAX, Va. — After a six-week trial, a civil jury in Virginia spent about 12 hours over three days deliberating defamation claims by Johnny Depp and his ex-wife Amber Heard.
+The trial featured lurid testimony with explicit details about the movie stars' short and volatile marriage.
+But what was the case really about?
+And what did the jury need to decide?:

 DEPP'S LAWSUIT